 The future cash flows supporting the carrying value of aircraft that are 15 years of age or older are more dependent upon current lease contracts, and these leases are generally more sensitive to weaknesses in the global economic environment.
 Deterioration of the global economic environment and a decrease in aircraft values might have a negative effect on the undiscounted cash flows of older aircraft and might cause an impairment loss.
-As of December 31, 2023, 375 owned passenger aircraft under operating lease with an aggregate asset group value of approximately \$3.8 billion were 15 years of age or older, which represented approximately 7% of our total flight equipment and lease-related assets and liabilities.
-The estimated undiscounted future cash flows of these 375 passenger aircraft were \$6.9 billion, which measured on a weighted average basis was 83% in excess of the aggregate carrying value.
-As of December 31, 2023, all of these aircraft passed the recoverability test.
+As of December 31, 2024, 401 owned passenger aircraft under operating lease with an aggregate asset group value of approximately \$4.3 billion were 15 years of age or older, which represented approximately 9% of our total flight equipment and lease-related assets and liabilities.
+The estimated undiscounted future cash flows of these 401 passenger aircraft were \$9.5 billion, which measured on a weighted-average basis was 121% in excess of the aggregate carrying value.
+As of December 31, 2024, all of these aircraft passed the recoverability test.
 The following assumptions drive the undiscounted cash flows: contracted lease rents through current lease expiry; subsequent re-lease rates based on current marketing information; maintenance cash flow forecasts; and residual values.
 We review and stress-test our key assumptions to reflect any observed weakness in the global economic environment.

 Aircraft that are between five and 15 years of age where future cash flows do not exceed the aircraft carrying value by at least 10% are more susceptible to impairment risk.
-As of December 31, 2023, two aircraft with an asset group carrying value of \$38 million did not exceed our 10% threshold, which represented less than 0.2% of our total flight equipment held for operating leases and lease-related assets and liabilities.
-The two aircraft that were below the 10% threshold did, however, pass the impairment test as of December 31, 2023, and as such no impairment was recognized.
+As of December 31, 2024, seven aircraft with an asset group carrying value of \$46 million did not exceed our 10% threshold, which represented less than 0.1% of our total flight equipment and lease-related assets and liabilities.
+The seven aircraft that were below the 10% threshold did, however, pass the impairment test as of December 31, 2024, and as such no impairment was recognized.

-Recent accounting standards adopted during the year ended December 31, 2023
+Recent accounting standards adopted during the year ended December 31, 2024